Public holidays in Australia: Queensland

 If Christmas Day (25 December) is a Saturday or Sunday, then 27 December is also a public holiday.

 If Boxing day (26 December) is a Saturday or Sunday, then 28 December is also a public holiday.

 Because of the variable days of Easter, Anzac day could fall on an Easter holiday.
-When ANZAC falls on Saturday, there is no week day public holiday.
+When Anzac day falls on a Saturday, there is no week day public holiday.
 In such situations it is generally expected that the minister will proclaim extra public holidays on week-days to ensure every year has the same number of public holidays on week-days.

 The minister of the state may proclaim and adjustments or additions, such as the date of the Brisbane Ekka Show day holiday.
-This day has historically always been proclaimed for the second Wednesday in August, except if there are 5 Wednesday's in August, in which case the third Wednesday in August.
+This day has historically always been proclaimed for the second Wednesday in August, except if there are five Wednesdays in August, in which case it is the third Wednesday in August.

 New South Wales

 Public holidays generally follow the national pattern, but special cases are resolved by the State Government and advised by proclamation.
 Details of future holidays can be found on the NSW Industrial Relations website.
 Public holidays are regulated by the New South Wales Public Holidays Act 2010 No 115, which supersedes the Banks and Bank Holidays Act 1912 No 43.

 The first Monday in August is a Bank Holiday, during which banks and financial institutions are closed.